 The Directive also makes it unlawful to produce infringing goods or place them on the market.
 In effect, this will be a strict-liability offence, as no particular state of mind is required and liability will follow even if the manufacturer did not know that the goods were infringing.

-One aspect of liability that the EU did not insist on, however, is the criminalisation of trade secret misuse.
-Although some states, such as Germany, France and Finland, already have varying degrees of criminal sanctions in this area, the EU has not compelled or encouraged Member States to follow suit.9
+One aspect of liability that the EU did not insist on within the Directive, however, is the criminalisation of trade secret misuse.
+Although some states, such as Germany, France and Finland, already have varying degrees of criminal sanctions in this area, the EU has not compelled or encouraged Member States to follow suit.7

 Interestingly, reverse engineering does not attract any remedy, as is clear from Article 3 of the Directive, which concerns the lawful acquisition, use and disclosure of trade secrets: